ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 #### Cassandra Comparison:
 1) Cassandra provides high availability and fault tolerance through data replication across multiple nodes, which is beneficial for read-heavy applications but introduces latency in writes.
 2) Cassandra excels in write performance due to its log-structured merge-tree storage mechanism, making it more suitable for write-intensive applications than Hive.
-3) Cassandra's column-family data model offers flexibility in handling semi-structured data and it can efficiently perform read/write operations without the overhead of joins.
+3) Cassandra's column-family data model offers flexibility in handling semi-structured data, and it can efficiently perform read/write operations without the overhead of joins.
 However, while Hive is schema-flexible to an extent, it requires careful planning of schema design to optimize performance.

 ## Section: V Challenges and Learnings
-The transition to Apache HiveQL does not require a steep learning curve as the Hive Query Language is similar to Structure Query Language with few exceptions.
+The transition to Apache HiveQL does not require a steep learning curve as the Hive Query Language is like Structure Query Language with few exceptions.
 Here are some of the key challenges faced while working with Hive Query Language:

 ### Challenge:
 The following challenges were faced during Hive query and database implementation: